Delfina Thome Gustavino

 María Delfina Thome (born 10 September 1996) is an Argentine field hockey player.

 Hockey career

 Thome Gustavino took her first steps at the Los Tordos Rugby Club.
 Later, thanks to the influence of Marcela Bracelli, Delfina continued her career at the Los Tordos Rugby Club her current club.

 She was part of the Argentina Junior National Team at the 2014 Youth Olympics where the team won the bronze medal.

-In late 2019 she was call to join the national team.
+In late 2019 she was called to join the national team.